digiapulssi/graylog-proxy/README.md

 The container requires PEM files for client and server certificates to establish secure communication to server.

-The server certificate PEM (ca.pem) must contain full trust chain of certificates (including root CA certificate) because proxy does not trust any root CAs by default.
-For example, if your server certificate is signed by DigiCert Issuer CA you will need ca.pem with:
+The server certificate PEM (server_ca.pem) must contain full trust chain of certificates (including root CA certificate) because proxy does not trust any root CAs by default.
+For example, if your server certificate is signed by DigiCert Issuer CA you will need server_ca.pem with:
 - Your server certificate
 - DigiCert Issuer CA which signed your server certificate
 - DigiCert Root CA which signed DigiCert Issuer CA